nus-cs2103-AY2122S2/ip/docs/README.md

 ### Feature- Allowed tasks

-Three kinds of tasks are currently handled by Duke :
+Three kinds of tasks are currently handled by duke.Duke :

 1. **ToDo** : A simple task with a description that serves as a reminder for the user to complete this task.
 2. **Deadline** : A task that needs to be completed by a specific deadline.